box/developer.box.com/guides/api-calls/permissions-and-errors/rate-limits.md

 <Message type='notice'>

-The `retry-after` header provides guidance on when the API call can be retried.
+The `retry-after` header provides guidance on the number of seconds to wait before the next API call can be retried.
 In general, we advise using an exponential back-off strategy for retrying API calls.

 </Message>